5331 Pleasant View Rd. Memphis, TN 38134

 Where will your pup be kept?

 Every dog is housed indoors, in a private kennel.
 These kennels vary in size, but every dog is housed in a kennel that will give them plenty of room to move around and stretch out.
 The building and kennel area are heated and cooled around the clock.
-Your pup is let outside every couple of hours, when not training, into a covered 5’x10’ let out/exercise area.
+Your pup is let outside every couple of hours, when not training, into a covered 5’x10’ let out area.
 The dogs are continually monitored and are not left alone for long periods of time.
 In periods of extreme hot or cold, they are only left out for five minutes.

 Care